Michigan Department of Technology, Management and Budget: State Budget Office

-The State Budget Office is an independent office within the Department led by the State Budget Director, who is a member of the Governor's Cabinet.
+The State Budget Office (SBO) is an independent state office assigned to the DTMB.
+SBO is led by the State Budget Director, who is a member of the Governor's Cabinet.
 The Office has responsibility for the executive branch budget and oversees the state's accounting functions including payroll.
+The office also includes the Office of Financial Management (OFM), Statewide Integrated Governmental Management Applications (SIGMA), Center for Educational Performance and Information (CEPI), and Office of Internal Audit Services (OIAS).

+In addition to the above independent state offices assigned to DTMB, the department maintains several dependent agencies and offices.

 Office of Retirement Services

 The Office of Retirement Services (ORS) administers defined benefit, defined contribution, hybrid, and deferred compensation retirement programs for Michigan's state employees, public school employees, judges, state police, and National Guard.
+Plans for over 550,000 public servants and their families, representing 1 in 9 Michigan households.